High precision tests of QCD without scale or scheme ambiguities: PMC results for thrust and the -parameter

 Normalized subsets for the region $(1-T)>0.33$ can be achieved simply by setting $A_{\mathit{Conf}}\equiv 0$ in the Eq.~\eqref{normalizedcoeff}.
 Within the numerical precision of these calculations there is no evidence of the presence of spurious terms, such as any further UV-finite $N_F$ term up to NNLO \cite{Gehrmann:2014uva}, besides the kinematic term at lowest order in the multi-jet region.
 These terms, if there are any, must remain rather small over the entire range of the thrust variable in comparison with the $\beta$ term or even be compatible with numerical fluctuations.
 Moreover, we notice a small rather constant difference between the iCF-predicted and the calculated coefficient for the $N_f^2$ color factor of Ref.~\cite{Weinzierl:2008iv}, which might be due to an $n_f^2$ UV-finite coefficient or possibly to statistics.
 This small difference must be included in the conformal coefficient but it has a completely negligible impact on the total thrust distribution.

 In Fig.~\ref{thrust} we show the thrust distribution at NLO and at NNLO with the use of the PMC$_\infty$ method.
 Theoretical errors for the thrust distribution at NLO and at NNLO are also shown (the shaded area).
 Conformal quantities are not affected by a change of renormalization scale.
 Thus, the errors shown give an evaluation of the level of conformality achieved up to the order of accuracy and they have been calculated using standard criteria, i.e.\ varying the remaining initial scale value in the range $\sqrt{s}/2 \leq \mu_0 \leq 2 \sqrt{s}$.

-Using the same definition of the parameter $\bar{\delta}$ given in Eq.~\eqref{delta}, we have in the interval $0<(1-T)<0.33$ an average error of $\bar{\delta}\simeq 3.54\%$ and $1.77\%$ for the thrust at NLO and at NNLO respectively.
-A greater improvement has been obtained over the entire range of reliable results for thrust distribution, i.e.\ $0<(1-T)<0.42$, from $\bar\delta\simeq7.36\%$ to $1.95\%$ from NLO to the NNLO accuracy with the PMC$_\infty$.
+We recall that the distributions are calculated by a Monte-Carlo simulation, considering 50 equidistant bins in the range $0<1-T<0.5$, thus the peak in the NNLO-PMC$_\infty$ distribution appears more as a broken-straight line also due to the linear interpolation used in the figure to join the points.